 Wayne State University

-Wayne State University says they will begin the fall semester as scheduled on ___ but have not announced an officials plan.
+Wayne State University says they will begin the fall semester as scheduled on but have not announced an official plan.
 More details are expected by July 15 regarding the types of courses that will be offered in the fall.

 Officials say they will be flexible with semester plans as information on the COVID-19 pandemic constantly changes.